rajani2024/restaurant-recommender-ai/reports/sample_conversation.md

 ## Sample Conversation

 **Assistant**
-"Hello!
+Hello!
 I'm here to help you find the perfect dining experience.
-To get started, could you please tell me the location where you're looking for restaurants?\n"
+To get started, could you please tell me the location where you're looking for restaurants?

 **User**
 Banashankari